Written by Amy Piser

 TOPICS WE WILL COVER

-2 / How to determine what pharmaceutical waste is hazardous
+2 / How to distinguish between pharamaceutical hazardous waste and non-hazardous pharmaceutical waste

 3 / About chemotherapy waste

-4 / Daniels Health promotes compliant pharmaceutical waste management
+4 / Choose Daniels Health for compliant pharmaceutical waste management

 • Some dietary supplements and over-the-counter drugs